 Tangy and refreshing, this easy Tzatziki Sauce For Two tastes delicious paired with raw or roasted vegetables, baked pita chips, or falafel.

-Our simple (#notauthentic) tzatziki recipe is made with cucumber, Greek yogurt, garlic, lemon juice, fresh herbs (dill + mint), and a little salt and pepper.
+Our simple (#notauthentic) tzatziki recipe is made with cucumber, Greek yogurt, garlic, lemon juice, fresh herbs, and a little salt and pepper.

-Like our easy Peanut Lime Sauce For Two, feel free to consider this recipe a starting point for your personal saucy creation.
+Feel free to consider this recipe a starting point for your personal saucy creation.
 Listen to your taste buds and highlight the flavors that you enjoy the most.